Salvador-ON/Coronavirus-Game/README.md

 ### 4. Timeframe & Milestones:
 * Day 1: Research and learning about Phaser 3.
-* Day 2: Game Design, Creation and Download of all the media content.
+* Day 2: Game Design, Creation, and Download of all the media content.
 * Day 3: Game Development: Functional game-play
 * Day 4: Development and integration of the Firestore database.
 * Day 5: Development of unit test using jest.